turbot/steampipe-mod-mastodon-insights/README.md

 Mastodon dashboards answer questions like:

-- What are recent tweets on my home timeline?
+- Recent toots on my home timeline?
 - On the local timeline?
 - On the federated timeline?
 - Which toots are hashtagged `science`?